minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-digid.md

 ```

 #### JWT Token

-The JWT token will contain the unencrypted `identity-hash`.
+This request has no additional JWT fields other than the standard set.

 ### Events Api
 If the Information Available api returns `true` the app will follow up with a second request in order to get the actual vaccatination events.
 This time the JWT token will contain two items, the identity-hash and the actual BSN.
 The BSN inside the JWT token is encrypted.